-GASB Statement No. 94-The Agency is required to implement GASB Statement No. 94, Public-Public and Public-Private Partnerships and Availability Payment Arrangements, effective for the fiscal year ending June 30, 2023.
-The objectives of this Statement are to improve financial reporting by addressing issued related to public-private and public-public partnerships arrangements ("PPPs").
+GASB Statement No. 99-The Agency is required to implement GASB Statement No. 99, Omnibus 2022, effective for the fiscal year ending June 30, 2024.
+The objectives of this Statement are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing (1) practice issues that have been identified during implementation and application of certain GASB Statements and (2) accounting and financial reporting for financial guarantees.

-GASB Statement No. 96-The Agency is required to implement GASB Statement No. 96, Subscription-Based Information Technology Arrangements, effective for the fiscal year ending June 30, 2023.
-The objective of this Statement is to provide guidance on the accounting and financial reporting for subscription-based information technology arrangements ("SBITAs") for government end users.
+GASB Statement No. 100-The Agency is required to implement remaining portions of GASB Statement No. 100, Accounting Changes and Error Corrections-an amendment of GASB Statement No. 62, effective for the year ending June 30, 2024.
+The objective of this Statement is to improve accounting and financial reporting requirements for accounting changes and error corrections.